vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 Cf. Rājaśekharas¯uri’s S. aḍdarśanasamuccaya, Dayal op. cit.
 35.

 For an elaborate discussion of this param. parā see Bisschop 2006, 48 ff.
 The commentator of the Pāśupatas¯utra, Kaun. ḍinya ad PS 4.10, apparently placed himself in the lineage of Kuśika and ¯Iśāna: kuśikeśānasambandhāt.
-No doubt the lineage of Kuśika is the oldest Pāśupata tradition (Indraji 1881–82, 322 f., 327; Sircar: SI I, 278), a fact corroborated by the Skandapurān. a itself (see above, n.
+No doubt the lineage of Kuśika is the oldest Pāśupata tradition (Indraji 1881–82, 322 f., 327; Sircar: SI I, 278), a fact corroborated by the Skandapurāṇa itself (see above, n.
 3 on p.
 527).

 7 Kaun. ḍinya ad PS 1.1 (for translation see below, p.
 542):

-kāmitvād ajātatvāc ca manus.yar¯upī bhagavān brāhman. akāyam āsthāya kāyāvataran. e avatīrn. a iti | tathā padbhyām ujjayanīm. prāptah. | [. . . ] ato rudrapracoditah. ku- śikabhagavān abhyāgatya [. . . ] kāle vaidyavad avasthitam āturavad avasthitah. śi s.yah. pr. s.t.avān: bhagavan kim etes.ām ādhyā¯tmikādhibhautikādhidaivikānām. sarvaduh.- khānām aikāntiko ’tyantiko vyapoho ’sty uta neti k
+kāmitvād ajātatvāc ca manus.yar¯upī bhagavān brāhmaṇakāyam āsthāya kāyāvataraṇe avatīrṇa iti | tathā padbhyām ujjayanīm. prāptah. | [. . . ] ato rudrapracoditah. ku- śikabhagavān abhyāgatya [. . . ] kāle vaidyavad avasthitam āturavad avasthitah. śi s.yah. pr. s.t.avān: bhagavan kim etes.ām ādhyā¯tmikādhibhautikādhidaivikānām. sarvaduh.- khānām aikāntiko ’tyantiko vyapoho ’sty uta neti k

 8 Bhandarkar 1931–32.
 Above, p.
 494.

 9 SPS 167.129 (above, n.
 3 on p.
 527).
 See further below, p.
 554 ff. and p.
 559 f.

 10 Shah 1984, 97, Pl.
 81: ‘Mathurā, Svāmīghāt., Lakulīśa with two disciples, ca. fifth century A.D.’
 See Kreisel 1986, 167–169; Bisschop 2004, 46.
-The image (below, Plate 121) of a (non-ithyphallic) Saiva ascetic holding a staff or club in his right hand and vessel ( ´ kalaśa) in his left, dating from the Kus.ān. a period and preserved in the Mathura Museum, may be ‘a prototype of the figure of Lakulīśa’ (Shah 1984, 97, Pl.
+The image (below, Plate 121) of a (non-ithyphallic) Saiva ascetic holding a staff or club in his right hand and vessel ( ´ kalaśa) in his left, dating from the Kus.āṇa period and preserved in the Mathura Museum, may be ‘a prototype of the figure of Lakulīśa’ (Shah 1984, 97, Pl.
 80).